gauravfs-14/bluesky-cli/README.md

 - **Stream live posts** from the Bluesky Jetstream API.
 - **Filter posts** using comma-separated keywords.
+  - _New:_ If a keyword contains an underscore (e.g., `bike_commute`), underscores are replaced with spaces so that the tool filters for the exact phrase (i.e. "bike commute").
 - Captured posts are stored in an SQLite database (`bluesky_posts.db`).

 ---